Japan, Japanese 人形の, Nippon Doll Makers, Doll Marks Identified

 Haber Brothers doll mark cone symbol Made in Nippon 1917-1922

-Hina-Ningyo – a Japanese Festival doll
+Hina-Ningyo – is a Japanese Festival doll

 Holiday Fair cloth dolls 1960s+